Abstract of Anthony Phillip (Tony) MATTHEWS, 2008

 Tape I Side A

-005: States he is ANTHONY PHILLIP COLIN MATTHEWS, born on 29 MAY 1944.
+005: States he is ANTHONY PHILLIP COLIN MATTHEWS, born in 1944.
 He adds that his FATHER was JOHN ROBERT CHARLES MATTHEWS who emigrated from ENGLAND at the age of nineteen, starting out in KAIKOURA.

 015: Goes on to say that his paternal GRANDFATHER, who was a church minister, died suddenly, leaving his estate to both sons.
 This, he adds, allowed his FATHER to buy a small property at SEFTON near RANGIORA.